MasterScrat/Chatistics/README.md

 ```
   --platforms {telegram,whatsapp,messenger,hangouts}
-                        Use data only from certain platforms (default: ['telegram', 'whatsapp', 'messenger', 'hangouts'])
+                        Use data only from certain platforms (default: ['telegram', 'whatsapp', 'messenger', 'hangouts', 'skype'])
   --filter-conversation
                         Limit by conversations with this person/group (default: [])
   --filter-sender